E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 - OSPF automatically discovers neighboring routers
 - OSPF learns routes to networks connected to other routers
 - Router IDs uniquely identify OSPF routers
+- Exact interface addresses can be used in OSPF `network` statements
+- A wildcard mask of `0.0.0.0` matches only the exact interface address
 - OSPF priority controls DR and BDR election
 - R0 cannot become the DR or BDR because its priority is `0`
 - Passive interfaces advertise networks without forming unnecessary neighbors